Bird Feeder Hub is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you.

 When in flight you can observe their defined, buteo hawk silhouette; broad, rounded wings and short tail.
 They often circle high above open pastures and fields, scanning the ground for small mammals to eat.

 Listen for their iconic raptor screech — you’ll surely recognize it as the same call used for hawks, and other birds of prey, in most movies and television shows.
-This page has even more interesting facts about Red-tailed hawks.

 2. Broad-winged Hawk